Skip to main content

 If you’re familiar with the older Ingress API, you can think of the Gateway API as analogous to a more-expressive next-generation version of that API.

-In this article we’ll quickly review the role-oriented architecture of the Gateway API before we implement it using Cilium and Cert-manager.
-Other Gateway API implementations are listed on the Gateway SIG site.
+In this article we’ll quickly review the role-oriented architecture of the Gateway API before we implement it using Cilium and cert-manager.
+Other Gateway API implementations are listed on the Gateway Special Interest Group (SIG) site.

 We’ll mainly take a look at replacing Ingress resources for traffic from clients outside the cluster to services inside the cluster (north/south traffic).
 Although the Gateway API also supports so-called east/west traffic between workloads within a cluster (through the GAMMA-initiative), this is outside the scope of this article.